fdobad/fire2am-kitral/docs/README.md

 This softwares enables you to simulate thousand of forest fires on a landscape using QGIS.
 At least you'll need a fuel and elevation layer.

-## Install Overview
+## Installation
-The plugin needs to install additional python packages and copy its source folder to QGIS's plugins directory.
+- pip install python required packages
+- move the source folder to QGIS's plugins directory
+- activate inside QGIS

 ### Windows
 0. Install QGIS, using OSGeo4W net installer